Google Logo

 When practised safely, with the correct equipment and necessary expertise and experience, rock climbing is no more dangerous than many other sports.
 However, that does not mean there aren’t any risks.
 Nor does it exclude the possibility of mistakes or accidents.
 We can file most risks and dangers under one of the following categories.

-- • Immediate physical risks - Like any sportsperson, climbers risk injury.
-Climbing is physically strenuous and can result in injuries that range from small strains and sprains to more troublesome breaks and fractures.
+Immediate physical risks – Like any sportsperson, climbers risk injury.
+Climbing is physically strenuous and can result in injuries that range from small strains and sprains to more troublesome breaks and fractures, including some of the most common injuries seen in rock climbing.
 Collisions with the rock face can also cause cuts, bruising and concussions.

-- • Long-term injuries - Climbing involves many repetitive movements and, despite being a good all-body workout, relies more on certain muscle groups.
-This can result in longer-term problems, such as tendinitis and nerve damage conditions like carpal tunnel syndrome.
+Long-term injuries – Climbing involves many repetitive movements and, despite being a good all-body workout, relies more on certain muscle groups.
+This can result in longer-term problems, such as tendinitis and nerve damage, including conditions such as carpal tunnel syndrome.

-- • Environmental factors - Rock climbing often takes place in more extreme conditions and often, but not always, involves altitude and elevated environments.
-The cold temperatures associated with these areas can result in hypothermia and other issues.
-Similarly, the remote nature of mountainous regions means rescue or extraction is more challenging.
+Environmental factors – Rock climbing often takes place in more extreme conditions and often, but not always, involves altitude and exposed environments.
+Cold temperatures can lead to hypothermia and other issues, while remote locations make rescue or extraction more difficult.

 Who is rock climbing insurance for?